Elise Robinson, PhD

 (7/16/2019 - 7/15/2022)

 Brian began his SMIS fellowship in July 2019.
 He received his MS and PhD in Mechanical Engineering from Stanford University.
 For his PhD research, he designed and developed a PET insert for simultaneous PET/MR in Molecular Imaging Instrumentation Lab (Radiology).
-During his postdoctoral training, he is currently working with Dr. Gambhir on a Smart Toilet system for continuous monitoring of human excretion for early cancer detection.
+During his first postdoctoral training, he worked with Dr. Gambhir on a Smart Toilet system for continuous monitoring of human excretion for early cancer detection.
+Brian, in his second postdoctoral training, is now working with Dr. DeSimone on developing advanced 3D printers for achieving a cancer vaccine delivery platform for immunotherapy.
+Molecular imaging modalities will be used to track immune cells for the assessment of systemic and intracellular delivery.